Zomi people: Evolution of the identity

-The Zo identity for the Kuki-Chin language speaking people spread across Northeast India and Myanmar's Chin State began to take shape soon after World War II.
+The Zo identity for the Kuki-Chin language-speaking people, spread across Northeast India and Myanmar's Chin State, began to take shape soon after World War II.
 The people of the then Lushai Hills district in India (present-day Mizoram) rallied behind a "Mizo" ("Zo people") identity in 1946.
 In 1953, the Baptist Associations of Tedim, Falam and Hakha in Myanmar's Chin State adopted Zomi ("Zo people") as their "national" name (subsuming the various tribal identities).
-In India's Manipur state, T. Gougin formed a "United Zomi Organisation" in 1961 and "Zomi National Congress" in 1972.
+In India's Manipur state, T. Gougin formed the "United Zomi Organisation" in 1961 and "Zomi National Congress" in 1972.
 The final step in these Zomi nationalist movements was taken in April 1993, when a Zomi Re-unification Organisation (ZRO) was formed at Phapian in Kachin State of Myanmar, under the leadership of Tedim Chins and Paites.
 It had the professed objective of unifying all the Kuki-Zo people divided across national borders (India, Myanmar and Bangladesh) under a united "Zomi" identity.

 With these antecedents, seven Kuki-Zo tribes of Churachandpur district in Manipur, that had previously declined to accept a Kuki identity, agreed to come under the banner of Zomi Re-unification Organisation in 1995.
 The seven tribes were Hmar, Zou, Vaiphei, Gangte, Simte, Sukte (Tedim Chins) and Paite, with the Paites leading the collection.
 Its formation day is said to be observed on 20 February every year as Zomi Nam Ni.
 (Note: Zomi Nam Ni is translated as "Zomi national day".
 Its celebration started in the Churachandpur town around 1994–1995.
-However, it was already being celebrated in Chin State to mark the day when Chins switched to a democratic system of administration on 20 February 1948, dispensing with traditional chieftancies.
+However, it was already being celebrated in Chin State to mark the day when Chins switched to a democratic system of administration on 20 February 1948, dispensing with traditional chieftaincies.
 Starting out as "Chin National Day", the event is said to have been renamed as "Zomi National Day" in 1950.)
 By 1997, the organisation also formed an underground military wing called Zomi Revolutionary Army (ZRA) ostensibly to defend the tribes under its umbrella from rival tribes, mainly the Thadou Kukis.

 During 1997–1998, serious Kuki–Paite clashes developed in the Churachandpur district of Manipur, killing 350 people and displacing 13,000 people.

 At the end of the conflict, the Hmar and Gangte tribes left the Zomi group, leaving only five tribes in the collection.